 Yet it’s safe to say the school hadn’t seen anything like BBNG.
 Once during a test piece, the band mixed an Odd Future track into its composition for class, and it landed with mixed results.
 That same approach would eventually make the band popular, but the instructors weren’t as enthusiastic.

 “From our perspective, it went over fine, because it’s what we like to do,” Sowinski recalls.
-“I can’t remember exactly what it was, but there was this disconnect on the music being something that the teachers hadn’t heard.”
+“I can’t remember exactly what it was, but there was this disconnect over the music being something that the teachers hadn’t heard.”

 Despite that, Steve Bellamy, dean of Humber’s School of Creative and Performing Arts, applauds the band for staying true to their artistic vision.
 He salutes the nuance of BBNG’s work, and says the school encourages its students to blend genres.